facn2/Roya/README.md

 # Neuro-games

+## Misson Statement
+This App aims to provide insights of students' ability by using a series of games backed by psychology and neuro science, in order to help them make better decisions to choose their career path.

++ Target audience of this App are students aged 18 - 24.

++ The problem the App is trying to solve is students does not know enough about their abilities and interests to make a good decision of their career path.

++ The Goal of the app is to provide more in depth information of the students and suggest degrees that matches their traits so that they can make a well informed choice.

++ This project is initiated by Education Lab and Founders and Coders.
+Team:
+Leo @tyeung2017
+Amy @wyrd00
+Katia @katiaAsh

 ## User Journey
 As a user who wants objective information about my cognitive functioning and emotional disposition, I want to...